Sennheiser’s ultimate ‘ear bud’

 I was a big fan of Sennheiser's original IE800 in-ear headphone when it debuted -- I can hardly believe it -- five years ago!
 It was a super comfy, extremely open, natural sounding 'phone.
 Sennheiser's newly revised model, the IE800 S looks similar, but sounds different.
 It's designed and hand-made in Germany.

-The original IE800's injection-molded ceramic ear pieces looked snazzy in high gloss metallic grey, the IE800 S' are finished in a more subdued satin grey.
+The original IE800's injection-molded ceramic ear pieces looked snazzy in high gloss metallic grey, but the IE800 S' ear pieces are finished in a more subdued satin grey.
 Sennheiser isn't making any great claims about sonic differences between the two models, other than to say the IE800 S' 7mm drivers are redesigned.
-The IE800 S retails for $1,000, £870, AU$1,600; the original IE800 is still listed on Sennheiser's Web sites, it's $800, £560, AU$1,200.
+The IE800 S retails for $1,000, £870 and AU$1,600, while the original IE800 is still listed on Sennheiser's website at $800, £560 and AU$1,200.

 My first impressions about the IE800 S' sound was that it was very clear, without even a hint of exaggerated treble "detail," it sounded like it wasn't doing anything at all.
 It was also extremely open, so the sound wasn't stuck inside my head.